-Charito is the founding member of the Latino Initiative on Restorative Justice (LIRJ), a nonprofit organization whose mission is the dissemination of restorative justice domestically and abroad, especially in Latin America, as she is a native of Ecuador and has dual citizenship in both the U.S. and Ecuador.
-She is also the principal of Rosario Calvachi-Mateyko & Associates, LLC.
+Charito is the founding member of the Latino Initiative on Restorative Justice (LIRJ), a nonprofit organization.
+The mission of this vital group is to make known more broadly and deeply the principles of restorative justice, both domestically and abroad.
+Of special concern is Latin America, as Charito is a native of Ecuador and has dual citizenship in both the U.S. and Ecuador.
+She is also the principal of the Center for Restorative Healing, LLC.

-The LIRJ organized the 2010 Restorative Justice in Delaware Conference, which was well attended by judges, social workers, lawyers, members of the judiciary, probation officers and the general public with interest in this topic.
-The main orientation of the conference was to show the broad ranges of application of restorative justice bringing the best worldwide known presenters as Howard Zehr, Lorraine Stutzman-Amstutz, Barbara Toews, Nancy Riestemberg and Kay Pranis to speak about restorative justice in schools, the judiciary, the prison, domestic violence and land use planning.
-The LIRJ organized three focus groups as follow up from the conference in education, the judiciary and domestic violence in 2010 and was preparing more focus groups for 2011.
+The LIRJ, under Charito’s leadership, organized the 2010 Restorative Justice in Delaware Conference, which was well attended by judges, social workers, lawyers, members of the judiciary, probation officers and the general public.
+The main orientation of the conference was directed toward showing the broad ranges of application of restorative justice, and bringing the meanings of often misunderstood concepts of restorative justice into greater clarity.
+LIRJ brought a variety of worldwide renowned presenters to the conference, including Howard Zehr, Lorraine Stutzman-Amstutz, Barbara Toews, Nancy Riestemberg and Kay Pranis.
+They spoke broadly about restorative justice in schools, the judiciary, the prison, in domestic violence situations and in land use planning.
+The LIRJ organized three focus groups from the conference as follow- up: in education, the judiciary and domestic violence that year.

-Charito was hired under the Youth Alliance Regional Program from USAID-SICA to train in Honduras introducing restorative justice to members of the judiciary, NGOs and social workers.
+Charito was hired under the Youth Alliance Regional Program from USAID-SICA to train in Honduras.
+She introduced the principles of restorative justice to members of the judiciary, NGOs and social workers.
+She designed the training that brought her to train in Honduras three times in a year.
 She was the keynote speaker for the Forum on Restorative Juvenile Justice in Tegucigalpa on August 5, 2011 that was attended by 90 participants.
 The diversity of participants ranged from members of the Supreme Court to a young leader who traveled eight hours to attend the event.
 Charito was interviewed by the state television and La Tribuna newspaper.
 In addition, she recorded two television programs.

-From December 12 to 16, 2011, Charito was the trainer on restorative justice for the Observation Trip of Good Practices and Restorative Justice Training on Costa Rica, where Honduras Supreme Court Justices, District Attorneys and Juvenile Judges from Honduras met their counterparts in Costa Rica.
+From December 12-16, 2011, Charito served as trainer on restorative justice for the Observation Trip of Good Practices and Restorative Justice Training in Costa Rica, where Honduras Supreme Court Justices, District Attorneys and Juvenile Judges from Honduras met their Costa Rican counterparts.

-The Ecuadorian Commission for Peace and Justice, the Pontifical Catholic University of Quito and the Women and Penitentiary Pastoral from Caritas-Ecuador invited Charito to provide seven days of restorative justice training in three different cities of Ecuador in June 2011, and again in December 2011 where she trained on using restorative justice to address bullying in schools.
-She will provide a training on restorative justice and the skills needed for facilitators on May 9, 10 and 11, 2013.
+The Ecuadorian Commission for Peace and Justice, the Pontifical Catholic University of Quito and the Women and Penitentiary Pastoral from Caritas-Ecuador invited Charito to provide seven days of restorative justice training in three different cities of Ecuador in June 2011, and again in December 2011.
+She provided training on using restorative justice principles to address bullying in schools.
+She also provided trainings on restorative justice and the skills needed for facilitators on May 9-11, 2013.

-Charito is also the first Latina ever to be selected as a visitor scholar and Speaker Bureau of the Delaware Humanities Forum to teach restorative justice, circles and peacebuilding and diversity in Latin America in the schools and organization of the entire state.
-In January, Governor Jack A. Markell appointed Charito to the Delaware Heritage Commission.
+Charito is the first Latina ever to be selected as a Visitor Scholar and Speaker Bureau of the Delaware Humanities Forum to teach restorative justice, circles and peace building and diversity, both in Latin America and in schools and organizations of the entire state.

-Based in Lancaster, Pa., Charito continues to produce and host the longest known Spanish radio show, “For a Culture of Peace,” from Radio Centro in Lancaster, and La Exitosa, Internet radio in Delaware, and is an ex-oficio member of the Center for Community Justice and the implementer of Peacemaking Circles for the program.
+Charito continues to produce and host the longest known Spanish radio show on restorative justice stories entitled “For a Culture of Peace.”
+She serves as an ex-officio member of the Center for Community Justice, and is the Implementer of Peacemaking Circles for the program.